 The Charles Bridge

-How best to see it
+How best to see The Charles Bridge

 You can get a closer look at the bridge in a number of ways.
 Easiest is to take one of the scheduled River Tours that run all year round.
 Secondly you can hire a row boat or a pedalo and roam around the area between the Charles Bridge and Sophies Palace but you should be aware that there is a weir close to the bridge so take care.
 Lastly there are a couple of restaurants within 60 metres of the Charles Bridge on both sides of the river (my favourite is Hergetova Cihelna) so you can take in the view and eat at the same time.
 People looking to take scenic pictures should take advantage of the towers at each end of the Charles Bridge as the tops are the equivalent of a third floor riverside view.
 You can get the lesser town with the bridge in the foreground or vice versa the Old Town with the bridge in the foreground.